Estimating a probability mass function with unknown labels: Introduction

-One sees that the naive estimator and the Good estimator are somewhat complementary in the sense that the former gives an estimate for the probability distribution of the already observed species, while the latter gives an estimate for the total probability mass of all unobserved species.
-Ideally one would like to combine both these estimators and extend the tail of the naive estimator over the region of unobserved species.
-A proposal for such an estimator has been made by Orlitsky and coworkers who have studied a similar problem but in a computer science setting \cite{orlitsky:sajama:santhanam:viswanathan:2004a,orlitsky:sajama:santhanam:viswanathan:2004b,orlitsky:sajama:santhanam:viswanathan:2005,acharya:orlitsky:pan:2009}.
-In \cite{orlitsky:sajama:santhanam:viswanathan:2004a} they introduced what they call the \emph{high profile estimator} and what we refer to as the \emph{non-parametric maximum likelihood estimator} (NPMLE) which is explained in detail below.
+One sees that the naive estimator and the Good estimator are complementary in the sense that the former gives an estimate for the probability distribution of the already observed species, while the latter gives an estimate for the total probability mass of all unobserved species.
+One would like to combine both these estimators and extend the tail of the naive estimator over the region of unobserved species.
+A proposal for such an estimator has been made in \cite{orlitsky:sajama:santhanam:viswanathan:2004a,orlitsky:sajama:santhanam:viswanathan:2004b,orlitsky:sajama:santhanam:viswanathan:2005,acharya:orlitsky:pan:2009} for a similar problem in a computer science setting.
+In \cite{orlitsky:sajama:santhanam:viswanathan:2004a} they introduced what they call the \emph{high profile estimator} and what we refer to as the \emph{pattern maximum likelihood estimator} (PML) which is explained in detail below.
 For small models this estimator can be obtained analytically \cite{orlitsky:sajama:santhanam:viswanathan:2004a,acharya:orlitsky:pan:2009} and for bigger models a Monte Carlo expectation maximisation (EM) algorithm was proposed in \cite{orlitsky:sajama:santhanam:viswanathan:2004b}.
-In \cite{orlitsky:sajama:santhanam:viswanathan:2005} they have also claimed, without complete proof, consistency results for the NPMLE, and discussed the general problem of modelling and estimation of the distribution over ``large alphabets'' when there is a small sample.
+In \cite{orlitsky:sajama:santhanam:viswanathan:2005} they have also claimed, without complete proof, consistency results for the PML, and discussed the general problem of modelling and estimation of the distribution over ``large alphabets'' when there is a small sample.
 Their work has been the main motivation for the research presented here.
-In particular our goals have been to give the full consistency proof, as well as an extension of their model together with its numerical implementation.
+In particular our goals have been to give a full consistency proof, as well as an extension of their model together with its numerical implementation.